jakutis/jakutis.github.io/_posts/2015-11-01-learning-plain-javascript.markdown

 title: Learning plain JavaScript
 date: Sun Nov  1 22:27:21 EET 2015
 ---
+Instead of all of the below, you can use [this list](https://github.com/ericelliott/essential-javascript-links), which is constantly updated by multiple contributors.

 # Web pages - courses, articles, videos, games, etc.

 * <https://github.com/sorrycc/awesome-javascript>